-Hartland is a somewhat small town located in the state of Michigan.
-With a population of 8,761 people and two constituent neighborhoods, Hartland is the 137th largest community in Michigan.
+Hartland is a tiny town located in the state of Michigan.
+With a population of 777 people and two constituent neighborhoods, Hartland is the 521st largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hartland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hartland is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hartland who work in management occupations (13.43%), office and administrative support (12.28%), and sales jobs (9.85%).
+Unlike some towns, Hartland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hartland are a mix of both white- and blue-collar jobs.
+Overall, Hartland is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Hartland who work in office and administrative support (14.14%), business and financial occupations (13.71%), and food service (10.34%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hartland is worth considering.

-The per capita income in Hartland in 2010 was $32,488, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $129,952 for a family of four.
-However, Hartland contains both very wealthy and poor people as well.
+The per capita income in Hartland in 2018 was $44,802, which is wealthy relative to Michigan and the nation.
+This equates to an annual income of $179,208 for a family of four.

 The people who call Hartland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartland residents report their race to be White, followed by Native American.
-Important ancestries of people in Hartland include Irish, English, Polish, and Italian.
+Important ancestries of people in Hartland include Polish, German, Italian, Swedish, and European.

 The most common language spoken in Hartland is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Polish and Spanish.